 The plaintiff will win automatically.
-The plaintiff will get a judgment for everything s/he asked for in the complaint.
+Plaintiff will get a judgment for everything they asked for in the complaint.

-I have offered to make small payments on my bill, or I have told the plaintiff I would make full payments as soon as possible.
-Can the plaintiff sue me anyway?
+I offered to make small payments on my bill OR told Plaintiff I would make full payments as soon as possible.
+Can Plaintiff sue me anyway?

 Yes.
 They will file a lawsuit.
-If they win, the court will add the costs of that suit to the amount you owe.
+If they win, the court will add the costs of that suit to what you owe.
 The creditor does not have to accept anything less than what you owe.

 Yes.
 That is not a defense.

 What is a Declaration of Exempt Income and Assets?

 A declaration is a sworn statement.
 The Declaration of Exempt Income and Assets lets your creditors know you have income and/or assets the law says they may not take from you.
 If you think your income is protected or exempt from garnishment, you must still respond, but you should also consult a lawyer.

 *If you know for sure your income and/or assets are protected or exempt from garnishment, you should also file a Declaration of Exempt Income and Assets and serve the Plaintiff’s lawyer.
 Read When Should I File a Declaration of Exempt Income and Assets

 What are a Summons and Complaint?